martinabeleda/autonomous-driving/README.md

 The password for the default user has been set to `picar`.

 First, I set up hotspot on my phone and connect both the Pi and my laptop to it.
+Note that the IP address may change when the Pi is connected to different wifi.
 SSH instructions:

 Marty's pi: